StaticMania/keep-vue/content/docs/components/date-picker.md

 ## Api Reference

-Here is a list of the props that you can pass to the DatePicker and RangeDatePicker component.
+Here is a list of the props that you can pass to the DatePicker and RangeDatePicker components.
+For better understanding when adding custom colors or styles to each section of the DatePicker component, inspect the elements first.
+All the separate component names are commented for better clarity.

 ::DatePickerAPi
 ::